willanderson/willanderson.xyz/_projects/product-composer.md

 ---
 title: Product Composer
 company: Squarespace
+date: 2023-09-04T16:19:21.412Z
 hero: /assets/images/03.png
-preview: A new way to create products.
+preview: An easier way to create and manage your products
-intro: At Squarespace, I led a project to redesign the product creation flow—a key experience that users interacted with on a weekly, sometimes daily basis.
+intro: At Squarespace, I led a project to redesign the product creation flow—a core experience that users interacted with on a weekly (sometimes daily) basis.
 The goal was to radically simplify how users managed their online inventory, and create a seamless editing experience across web and mobile.
 status: Published
 items:
   - asset: /assets/images/product-composer/01-Top.png